squid-cache/squid-cache.github.io/Features/ConfigureInRefactoring.rst

 == Other stuff to be fixed ==

-Trunk currently fails to build with linking errors if CFLAGS and CXXFLAGS are set as configure argument.
+ 1. Trunk currently fails to build with linking errors if CFLAGS and CXXFLAGS are set as configure argument.
 The reason for this will have to be found and fixed.
+ 1. Helper modules require, in order to be built, that a helper-specific testlet be passed successfully.
+Those testlets are shell scripts which perform autoconf-like functions, but without the infrastructure.
+As a result, they lack flexibility and effectiveness in reporting the reasons for failure.
+They need to be reworked to be configure.in scripts to gain those advantages.

 ----
 CategoryFeature